oloapinivad/MiLES/README.md

 - `dataset_exp` -> identifier for the dataset used to create files and paths structure (mandatory!)
 - `expid_exp` ->  identifier for the experiment type used to create files and paths structure (unset if you do not want to use it)
 - `ens_exp` -> identifier for the ensemble members used to create files and paths structure (unset if you do not want to use it).
-IMPORTANT: the three above-mentioned vars are the core of the CMIP data structure and they have been introduced to this aim.
+IMPORTANT: the three above-mentioned vars are the core of the CMIP-like data structure and they have been introduced to this aim.
 - `year1_exp` and `year2_exp` -> the years on which MiLES will run.
 - `std_clim` -> can be `true` to use standard ERAI 1979-2017 climatology, `false` for custom comparison.
 - `seasons` -> specify one or more of the 4 standard seasons using 3 characters (DJF-MAM-JJA-SON).
 Use `ALL` to cover the full year.
-Otherwise, use 3 character for each month divided by an underscore to create your own season (e.g. `Jan_Feb_Mar`).
-This last functionality is under testing.
+Otherwise, use 3 character for each month divided by an underscore to create your own season (e.g. `Jan_Feb_Mar_Apr`).
 - `project_ref`,`dataset_ref`, `expid_ref`, `ens_ref`, `year1_ref` and `year2_ref`  -> in analogy to the main variables, these controls the experiment to be compared when `std_clim=false` is set.

 #### Config options
 Since v0.7 a configuration options system has been introduced.
 Adding specific keywords to the `options` variable will provide different results: you can set `block` for blocking, `eofs` for EOFs, `figures` for having figures and so on.
+See the `namelist.tmpl` for the full description of the options.

 #### Secondary variables
-- `teles` -> A list of one or teleconnection patterns. `NAO`,`PNA` or `AO` for standard EOFs over North Atlantic and Northern Hemisphere.
+- `teles` -> A list of one or teleconnection patterns. `NAO`,`PNA` or `AO` for standard EOFs over North Atlantic, North Pacific and Northern Hemisphere respectively.
 Custorm regions can be specifieds as `lon1_lon2_lat1_lat2`.
-- `output_file_type` -> pdf, eps or png figures format.
+- `output_file_type` -> pdf, eps or png figures format (pdf is default).
 - `map_projection` -> set `no` for standard plot (fast).
 Use `azequalarea` for polar plots (default).
 All projection from mapproj R package are supported (but not all of them have been tested).
+- `varname` and `level` -> do not change these: this changes the variables the pre-processor will extract and analyse.

-### Other Scripts
+### MiLES scripts

-The chain of scripts will be executed as a sequence by the wrapper.
+The chain of scripts will be executed by the wrapper.
 However, each **MiLES** script can be run autonomously from command line providing the correct sequence of arguments.
 R-based scripts are written as R functions and thus can be called inside R if needed.